Florin4226/Flanco-Theme/README.md

 # Flanco-Theme
 Flanco Theme is a good theme free !

-Hi , thanks download theme theme 😊.
+Hi , thanks for using this theme 😊.

-Please follow these steps
+Please follow these steps to install this theme -

-Replace file tailwind.config.js in /var/www/pterodactyl
+Replace file tailwind.config.js in `/var/www/pterodactyl`

-Replace file StatGraphs.tsx in /var/www/pterodactyl/resources/scripts/components/server/
+Replace file StatGraphs.tsx in `/var/www/pterodactyl/resources/scripts/components/server/`

-After follow this tutorial https://pterodactyl.io/community/customization/panel.html
+After follow this tutorial **https://pterodactyl.io/community/customization/panel.html**

 ###